adsforce/docs/docs/en/media-source-configurations/adws/README.md

 > **[success] Tip**
 >
-> * Please use Google's Business advertising account to authorize;
+> * Use Google's Business advertising account to authorize;
-> * If you have more than 10 advertising accounts, please bind the corresponding App advertising account for more quickly read data.
+> * If you have more than 10 advertising accounts, bind the corresponding App advertising account for more quickly read data.

 ### Ad Revenue